Deployed on AWS

 AI generated from product descriptions

-Policy-as-code approach for managing infrastructure across on-premises, cloud, and hybrid environments with support for diverse operating systems
+Implements policy-as-code approach for configuration management across on-premises, cloud, and hybrid environments regardless of underlying infrastructure or operating system.

 Cloud Security Posture Management